GuansongPang/ADRepository-Anomaly-detection-datasets/Readme.md

 ## Categorical Datasets

 14 widely-used categorical datasets for anomaly detection are available at the [Categorical data](https://github.com/GuansongPang/anomaly-detection-datasets/tree/main/categorical%20data) folder.
+The basic statistics of these datasets are shown below.

 Dataset   | Data size | Dimensionality| Anomaly class
 ------------ |------------ | -------------|------------